 I was raised in New Jersey.
 At the age of 33, I moved to Virginia.
 This short north-to-south emigration exposed me to certain speech, food, and culture changes.
 It took me a month to get over the accent.
 During that time, my brain adjusted and the accent sounded totally normal to me!
 I missed scrapple a lot.
 Since then, I’m happy to say scrapple successfully has invaded the south.

 But there were other changes as well.
 In the south, there are buzzards.
 There are red bud trees.
 There are ABC stores!
 Even the ground itself offered something new.
 There is this kind of rock on the surface of the soil nicknamed Devils Dice.
-It starts out a beautiful brass color, but weathers over time, it turns a dark chocolate brown.
+It starts out a beautiful brass color, but weathers over time.
+It turns a dark chocolate brown.
 What are Devils Dice?
-Why and how does they change color?
+Why and how do they change color?

 Devils Dice a Modification of PyritePyrite is an ore of iron, in fact the sulfide of iron.
 One atom of iron (or ferrum, Fe) combines with two atoms of sulfur (S), to form FeS₂.
 It can assume cubic, pyritohedra, or octahedral crystalline forms.
 Devils Dice earned its name because it is the cubic variety of pyrite.
 Interestingly, during crystallization, the competing of the crystal types can introduce facial lines, facial striation.

 Cubic FormMolecules of iron pyrite connect in such a way that a cube (or a cuboid) easily results.
 In the schematic layout shown, notice the cube in the lower left quadrant.
 At the center of that cube are two sulfur atoms.
 The rest of the layout follows naturally.
 Iron atoms are seen at each corner and in the center of each face of the cube.